 Young Prolife Evangelicals and Abortion

-Following is part three of my video interview with Pastor Mark Driscoll at The Resurgence, as well as an edited transcript.
-This video is titled, “Are Young Pro-life evangelicals inconsistent in how they approach the issue of abortion?”
+The following is an edited transcript of my video interview with Pastor Mark Driscoll.
+We discussed the question, “Are Young Pro-life evangelicals inconsistent in how they approach the issue of abortion?”

 Mark Driscoll: A lot of younger evangelicals would say they are prolife, but they will even vote for candidates who are not.
 They will back political movements, causes, parties that are not.
 How would you respond to that inconsistency among many younger evangelicals?